Working to reduce conflict and support coexistence

 Wolves typically hunt by testing, or pushing, a herd of animals to run, and then singling out the weakest, youngest, or oldest animals to kill.
-As one Alberta rancher put it, “if a calf or yearling runs when pressed by a wolf pack… they die.”
-Yet recent efforts by groups of ranchers in places like Alberta, Montana, and Idaho show a solution.
-Having a human, especially one on horseback, in and around a rancher’s cattle for the entire grazing season can lower wolf/cattle incidents.
+As one Alberta rancher put it, “If a calf or yearling runs when pressed by a wolf pack, they die.”
+Yet recent efforts by groups of ranchers in places like Alberta, Montana and Idaho show a solution.
+Having a human, especially one on horseback, in and around a rancher’s cattle for the entire grazing season can lower wolf-cattle incidents.
 It helps calm cattle and disrupts wolves’ hunting patterns.
 This practice is called “range riding”.

 Effective, but not a “silver bullet”

-While herd supervision is effective at deterring conflicts with predators, we don’t expect it to always be 100 percent successful.
+While herd supervision is effective at deterring conflicts with predators, we don’t expect it to always be 100-percent successful.
 And we empathize that it’s an additional challenge with additional expenses for ranchers whose line of work is already tough as it is.
-We’re partnering with ranchers to provide information, training and cost sharing support.
+We’re partnering with ranchers to provide information, training and cost-sharing support.
 The goal of the Range Rider Pilot Program is to help them successfully coexist with predators back on the landscape.
-Along the way we’re reducing conflicts with wolves and building tolerance for their recovery.
+Along the way, we’re reducing conflicts with wolves and building tolerance for their recovery.

 Want to support this important project?
 Please make a donation today!

-Patrolling on horseback, ATV and even mountain bike, these modern cowboys and cowgirls worked from spring turn-out until the cows came home in the fall, covering thousands of miles over the course of the season to provide a significant human presences and make sure the cattle stay calm, healthy and kept away from wolves, the location of whom is often provided confidentially by WDFW through collar data.
+Patrolling on horseback, ATV and even mountain bike, these modern cowboys and cowgirls worked from spring turn-out until the cows came home in the fall, covering thousands of miles over the course of the season to provide a significant human presence and make sure the cattle stayed calm, healthy and kept away from wolves, the location of whom is often provided confidentially by WDFW through collar data.